-The Data Autonomy project has the honor to count with a team of ambassadors that help with the project awareness and with the community growth.
+The Data Autonomy project has the honor to count on a team of ambassadors that help with project awareness and with community growth.
 Our ambassadors usually contribute to the project by:

 Creating awareness of the topic and the project by spreading the word and talking about the topic with colleagues, partners, collaborators, etc. Anyone related to the UG, and therefore affected by the university dependencies.

 Building and fostering a strong community by motivating and inviting others to join us on this journey.